JanniT/Data_Structures_And_Algorithms_Course/README.md

 # Data_Structures_And_Algorithms_Course
-A repository for a course of my studies.
+A repository for tasks that I've done in a course of my studies.